 - Supply and demand: Market demand has a significant impact on product prices.
 When a new product is introduced to the market and soon becomes popular, its price will likely increase accordingly.
 However, the price can fall when more sellers enter the market.

-- Brand Positioning: If you are selling luxury items, for example, you will need to consider setting your prices higher to convey the high-end brand image to potential customers.
+- Brand positioning: If you are selling luxury items, for example, you will need to consider setting your prices higher to convey the high-end brand image to potential customers.

+Amazon Repricing Strategies #1.
 Create your own repricing rule

-Set a minimum and a maximum
+Amazon Repricing Strategies #2.
+Set minimum and maximum prices

+Amazon Repricing Strategies #3.
 Avoid the race to the bottom

+Amazon Repricing Strategies #4.
 Customize your competition

+Amazon Repricing Strategies #5.
 Win the Buy Box

 As we already know, the easiest way to gain more sales is to win the Buy Box.
 The Buy Box winner is determined by the complex Buy Box algorithm, and it doesn’t have a set formula for winning the Buy Box.
 However, there are a few factors to consider when looking to win the coveted Buy Box, which includes:

-- Fulfillment Method: If you are an FBA seller, you’re already a step forward on the path of winning the Buy Box.
+- Fulfillment Method: If you are a FBA seller, you’re already a step forward on the path of winning the Buy Box.
 Compared with FBM, FBA sellers have a way better chance of winning the Buy Box because Amazon is in charge of the entire process, to ensure that customers have an exceptional shopping experience.

 - Seller Performance: Sellers should maintain a high order fulfillment rate with low returns and low pre-fulfillment cancellations to increase their seller ratings.
 You can learn more here Amazon measure Seller Performance to see how well you are doing so far.